-Craig joins us from the Isle of Arran in the UK, where in 5 years he has played a major role in transforming swimming and triathlon from basic programs to one of the top competitive clubs in the country.
-Within that time the very first government funded School of Sport at Arran High School has been established – a first in Europe – largely as a result of Craig’s efforts as Head Coach to push for excellence within the 3 disciplines (Swim/Bike/Run).
+Craig joins us from the Isle of Arran in the UK, where in five years he played a major role in transforming swimming and triathlon from basic programs to one of the top competitive clubs in the country.
+Within that time, the very first government-funded School of Sport was established at Arran High School – a first in Europe, and largely as a result of Craig’s efforts as Head Coach to push for excellence within the three disciplines: swim, bike, run.
 Craig founded the hugely popular Island-2-Island event, which attracts open water swimmers and triathletes from all over the country.

-Craig is a UKCC LEvel 2 Coach in both triathlon and swimming, as well as a UKCC Level 2 swim Teacher.
-He has coached children from as young as 8 to national titles, all the way up to Great Britain age group, European and World qualifications.
-Craig’s passion for sport does not just extend to coaching: originally from a rugby and swimming background, he is also keen and competitive triathlete himself, qualifying for multiple age group teams for Great Britain.
-In his first step up to the Ironman distance, he qualified for the World Championships this year.
+Craig is a UKCC Level 2 Coach in both triathlon and swimming, as well as a UKCC Level 2 swim teacher.
+He has coached children from as young as eight to national titles, all the way up to Great Britain age group, European and world qualifications.
+Craig’s passion for sport extends beyond coaching: originally from a rugby and swimming background, he is also a keen and competitive triathlete himself, qualifying for multiple age group teams for Great Britain.
+In his first step-up to the Ironman distance, he recently qualified for the world championships.

-Craig writes: “I’m really looking forward to developing one of the very best training and performance programmes at RST and believe the school has everything required to make this happen.”
+Craig writes: “I’m really looking forward to developing one of the very best training and performance programmes at Rugby School Thailand and believe the school has everything required to make this happen.”